samhooke/Steganography/README.md

+# About

+This code was written for a project titled "Applying Steganography to Digital Media".

 # Setup

 Clone this repository.
 Then, in Matlab, do: File -> Set Path... -> Add With Subfolders... -> Browse for the root directory of this repository -> OK